piscisvolans/lab-journal-template/README.md

 ```

 If you've been running ```jekyll server --watch```, quit and run jekyll again using ```jekyll build```.
 Jekyll doesn't automatically implement changes to the ```_config.yml``` file because it's only used when Jekyll first starts running.

+**Important: After making this change, you'll need to go to http://localhost:4000/~yournetid when you host your site locally.**

 Back in WinSCP, navigate to your local ```my-lab-journal``` folder, select everything in the ```_site``` folder, and drag it over to the ```public_html``` folder on your webspace.
 You'll do this every time you update your lab journal--maybe sure to select and copy everything, and choose "yes" if WinSCP asks if you want to overwrite existing files.